-- the ownership structures of Heng Ye and Heng Cheng will not result in any violation of PRC laws or regulations currently in effect; and - the contractual arrangements among Heng Ye, Heng Cheng and the shareholders of Heng Cheng governed by PRC law are valid, binding and enforceable, and do not and will not result in any violation of PRC laws or regulations currently in effect.
+- the ownership structures of Heng Ye, Heng Cheng, Heng Yu Da and Yi Ren Wealth Management will not result in any violation of PRC laws or regulations currently in effect; and - the contractual arrangements among Heng Ye, Heng Cheng and the shareholders of Heng Cheng and the contractual arrangements among Heng Yu Da, Yi Ren Wealth Management and the shareholders of Yi Ren Wealth Management governed by PRC law are valid, binding and enforceable, and do not and will not result in any violation of PRC laws or regulations currently in effect.

 However, there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
 In particular, in January 2015, the MOC published a discussion draft of the proposed Foreign Investment Law for public review and comments.
 Among other things, the draft Foreign Investment Law expands the definition of foreign investment and introduces the principle of "actual control" in determining whether a company is considered a foreign-invested enterprise, or an FIE.
 Under the draft Foreign Investment Law, variable interest entities would also be deemed as FIEs, if they are ultimately "controlled" by foreign investors, and be subject to restrictions on foreign investments.
 However, the draft law has not taken a position on what actions will be taken with respect to the existing companies with the "variable interest entity" structure, whether or not these companies are controlled by Chinese parties.
 It is uncertain when the draft may be signed into law, if at all, and whether any final version would have substantial changes from the draft.
 Accordingly, the PRC regulatory authorities may in the future take a view that is contrary to the above opinion of our PRC counsel.
 If the PRC government finds that the agreements that establish the structure for operating our online consumer finance marketplace business do not comply with PRC government restrictions on foreign investment in value-added telecommunications services businesses, such as internet content provision services, we could be subject to severe penalties, including being prohibited from continuing operations.
 See "Item.
-3 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government deems that the contractual arrangements in relation to Heng Cheng, our consolidated variable interest entity, do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations," "Item.
-3 Key Information -D. Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related businesses and companies, and any lack of requisite approvals, licenses or permits applicable to our business may have a material adverse effect on our business and results of operations," "Item.
-3 Key Information-D. Risk Factors-Risks Related to Doing Business in China- Uncertainties in the interpretation and enforcement of Chinese laws and regulations could limit the legal protections available to us," and "Item.
+3 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government deems that the contractual arrangements in relation to Heng Cheng and Yi Ren Wealth Management, our consolidated variable interest entities, do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations," "Item.
+3 Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related businesses and companies, and any lack of requisite approvals, licenses or permits applicable to our business may have a material adverse effect on our business and results of operations," "Item.
+3 Key Information-D. Risk Factors- Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of Chinese laws and regulations could limit the legal protections available to us," and "Item.
 3 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Substantial uncertainties exist with respect to the enactment timetable, interpretation and implementation of draft PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations."